reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 6. Finally we looked at some scenarios where using Apache Camel will benefit us.

-I hope this post has given you a good introduction of Apache Camel and we can use Camel with Spring Boot applications.
+I hope this post has given you a good introduction to Apache Camel and we can use Camel with Spring Boot applications.
 This should help you to get started with building applications using Spring with Apache Camel.

 You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-camel).